micbay/RaceTimerAndController/README.md

   // pin A2 positive trigger indicated by zero on byte digit 3, PINC = 0xXXXXX0XX
   // pin A3 positive trigger indicated by zero on byte digit 4, PINC = 0xXXXX0XXX

-  // Because the bits we are interested in, are together at the low end,
-  // we can be a little more efficient by using a bit shifting approach.
-  // For this, it will work better to have our triggered bits as 1s.
+  // For analysis, it will work better to have our triggered bits as 1s.
   // To convert the zero based triggers above into 1s, we can simply flip each bit.
   // Since we only need to check the 1st 4 bits, we'll also turn the last 4 bits to 0.
   // Flip every bit by using ('BitsToFlip' xor 0b11111111)